tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 Upgrading a legacy system to use bcrypt isn't that hard.
 You should do it sooner rather than later.
-In the unlikely (but entirely possible) event of a database leak, your users' information will be protected.
+In the unlikely (but entirely possible) event of a database leak, your users' passwords will be protected.

 [1]: /static/images/2013-05-10-crypt.jpg